 There’s a real-life Up houseis another quirky hidden gem in Seattle!
 Located in Ballard, the old woman who used to live in the house refused to sell her home to big developers.
 In the end, the house is still there and the big developers built around the house not leaving any extra room.

 Apparently, no one lives in the home today, but they still won’t sell and has become a local landmark.
 You can check out the full story or visit it yourself!
 Sometimes people attach balloons to it, but there weren’t any when we were visiting.

 1438 NW 46th St, Seattle, WA 98107

 Did you know you can sleep in a treehouse in Seattle?!
 This has to be one of the coolest and most unique things to do in Seattle.
-Check out some great options from TreeHouse Point, just 30 minutes outside of the city, Treehouse home rentals on VRBO just 10 minutes outside of the city, or any of these Airbnb listings!
+Check out some great options from TreeHouse Point, just 30 minutes outside of the city and this Treehouse home rental on VRBO just 10 miles outside of the city!

 Do a houseboat rental just like Tom Hanks in Sleepless in Seattle!
 There are luxury options and more affordable options.
 This is one of the more unique things to do in Seattle, especially if you’re a huge rom-com or Sleepless in Seattle fan!

 15. Drink beer and play mini golf

 Love playing mini golf and drinking delicious craft beer?
 Then this is one of the most fun things to do in Seattle!
 Flatstick Pub offers hand stick games, mini golf, giant Jenga, giant connect four, craft beer, and even lets you bring your dog!
 There are two locations, we only hit up the location in Pioneer Square and had a blast.